A Few Important Details of the 2018-2019 Plan

 Students must actively attend classes for at least the first 31 days, counting from the first day of class, at the time of insurance enrollment.
-The minimum eligibility requirements during this time are 6 undergraduate or 3 graduate credit hours for degree-seeking students.
+The minimum eligibility requirements during this time are 6 undergraduate or 3 graduate credit hours for degree-seeking students, with a minimum of one credit hour on campus.
 If the insurance company discovers the eligibility requirements have not been met, its only obligation is to refund premium.

 Can I add health insurance for my dependents?

 Health insurance coverage can be purchased for students and their spouses or children during the enrollment periods.
 Students must enroll in the coverage before any dependents can be added.
 If the student’s coverage is terminated for any reason, the dependent coverage will also terminate.

 Can I add my domestic partner as a dependent?